StefanH-AT/ApertureKeyboard/README.md

 Version 0.1

 ## Case
 Get a second hand Cherry G80-3000 or any G80-3xxx.
-Make sure to a non-yellowed one.
+Make sure to get a non-yellowed one.

 Mine cost me 40€